SymfonyCasts/symfony-ux/sfcasts/turbo/frame-loading.md

-# Frame Loading
+# Frame Loading Animations

-Coming soon...

-Yeah, with turbo drive.
-If we click a link or submit a form, if that page takes longer than 500 milliseconds to load, then we get a loading animation on the top of the page, which we don't see here, because this is all loading fast, but it's sort of a built in loading indicator that you don't even need to think about.
-But the same is not true for terrible frames.
-When you click this, read more link, that loads pretty fast, but there is a slight delay when nothing happens.
-And if clicking this we're loading a heavier page, it might not load so fast.
-So can we add a loading indicator?
+With Turbo Drive, when we click a link or submit a form, and that takes *longer* than 500 milliseconds to load, we get a loading animation on the top of the page... which we don't see here because this is all loading *fast*, but we saw it earlier.
+It's a built-in, global loading indicator that we don't even need to think about.

+But the same thing does *not* happen for Turbo frames.
+When you click the read more link, that loads pretty fast, but there *is* a slight delay when nothing happens.
+And if clicking this loaded a heavier page.... it might *not* load so fast.
+It's pretty normal to add a loading indicator in situations like this.
+Can we add one with Turbo frames?

+## The "busy" Attribute

-Sure.
-And we actually already have what we need head over to `src/Controller/CartController.php` And in `_cartFeaturedProduct()`, let's sleep for three seconds to fake us slow page back at the browser, inspect this turbo frame, make sure you're selecting on it and then watch it as watched this element.
-When I refresh the page, there it is.
-Look, it says a `busy`, yep.
-Whenever you're terrible frame is loading, it gets this attribute.
-If we click the read more link, we'll see it again.
+Sure!
+And we already have what we need.
+Head over to `src/Controller/CartController.php`.
+In `_cartFeaturedProduct()`, let's sleep for three seconds to fake a slow page.

-This simple Azure, it makes it possible to add all sorts of loading indicators.
-For example, we could create two classes, one that will hide an element during loading in one that will show an element only during loading.
-Let's do this over in our `templates/cart/_featuredSidebar.html.twig`.
-So for example, this read more link.
-Let's pretend we want that to hide once we click it.
-So we'll add `class=""` and I'll invent a new class called `frame-loading-hide`.
-And then down after this, let's add a `<span>`.
-I'll give this a class of `frame-loading-show`.
-So we want this to show only when we're loading.
-Also give this `fas fas-spinner fa-spin` so that this is actually a font awesome icon.
-All right now, for the styling for this head over to `assets/styles/app.css` and we can do here is we can say `turbo-frame[busy]` So if there's a turbo frame element that has a busy attribute, then for the `.frame-loading-hide` element, we want to say `display:none`

-That's an element that should be hidden while we're loading for the other element, the `frame-loading-show`.
-We want this to hide by default and then during loading.
-So first actually to hide it, I'm going to actually copy this.
-Okay.
-Comma.
-And then we're gonna say, is that on any `turbo-frame`?
-If you have `frame-loading-show` then we also want you to have `display: none` because what we'll do is we'll override that down here.
-Oh, jumped around a little bit down here.
-If we have `turbo-frame[busy]` any element inside of it with `frame-loading-show` should have `display` and I'm going to do `inline-block` because that's going to work well with my font.
-Awesome icon.
-It's a little complicated, but if you stare at that, that's going to get things to hide and show in just the right situations.
-All right.
-So let's try it over refresh.
+Back at the browser, inspect this `turbo-frame` and make sure it's highlighted.
+Watch the element closely when I refresh.
+Look!
+It has a `busy` attribute!
+Yup, whenever a `turbo-frame` is loading, it gets this attribute.
+If we click the "read more" link, we'll see it again.

+This simple attribute makes it possible to add all *sorts* of loading indicators.
+For example, we could create two classes to help us hide or *show* an element during loading.

+## Hiding / Showing Elements During Loading

+Open up `templates/cart/_featuredSidebar.html.twig`.
+Ok, let's pretend that we want to hide the "read more" link once we click it.
+Add `class=""` and let's invent a new class called `frame-loading-hide`.
+We'll add the CSS for this in a minute.
+After this, add a `<span>` and give it a different, new, class - `frame-loading-show`  - that will cause this element to only *show* when loading.
+Also give this `fas fas-spinner fa-spin` to render a FontAwesome loading animation.

+To add styling for these, open up `assets/styles/app.css`.
+Target the `busy` attribute with `turbo-frame[busy]`.
+So *if* there's a turbo-frame element that has a `busy` attribute, then for any elements inside with a `frame-loading-hide` class, `display: none`.

+For the *other* class - the `frame-loading-show` - we want this to *hide* by default and then only *show* when loading.
+First, to hide it, copy the CSS selector, paste, make it apply to *all* turbo-frame elements, and look for the `frame-loading-show` class.
+So, hide these by default.

+And, whoops!
+That jumped a bit.
+Anyways, below this, *override* that: inside a `turbo-frame[busy]` element, if you have a `frame-loading-show` class, `display: inline-block`.

-It's a little slow to load and perfect.
-So you can already see that my font awesome icon is not showing up because it's hidden by default.
-Now I'll click this link.
+It's a little complicated, but that *should* get the job done and give us two classes that we can reuse across our site.
+Let's try it!
+Find your browser, refresh and... perfect!
+You can already see that my FontAwesome icon is *not* showing up because it's hidden by default.
+Now click this link.
+Beautiful!
-Beautiful.
-Okay.
-And you can leverage this technique to pretty much do whatever you want.
-For example, another approach which will instantly work for all frames across your entire site is to lower the opacity of the frame while it's loading.
-So this is pretty easy.
-We can just say, I'll copy the turbo frame from up.
-I'm going to say `turbo-frame[busy]` `opacity` and temporarily I'll set this to `.2`.
-So it's really noticeable.
-All right.
-So try it refresh and we should already see it while it's doing the initial loading.
-And we do.

-And when I click this link down here, we don't, that's weird to see what's going on on the spec element on this.
-Let's hack a little busy attribute on the end of this.
+## Loading Opacity

+And... that's it!
+You can leverage this `busy` attribute to do whatever you want.
+For example, we can give *every* frame on our site loading behavior by lowering their opacity.
+This is pretty easy.
+Copy the turbo-frame from above to say that any `turbo-frame` with a `busy` attribute should have `opacity` set to .2.
+That's an extreme level - but it'll be easy to see.

+When we refresh now, we should even see this during the *initial* load.
+And... we do!
+When we click the "read more" link... uh... hmm.
+I did *not* see the lower opacity.
+That's weird.
+Inspect the element... and hack a `busy` attribute on the end of this.

+## turbo-frame is an Inline Element by Default

-So to say busy.
-All right.
-So when I do that, you can see, it does see the CSS over here.
-It's just not actually making the element.
-It's just not actually applying to the element.
-And here's the problem.
-If you hover over this, let me scroll up a little bit, actually check it out.
-It has no height.
-You can kind of see the->in the upper left is not really highlighting the element.
-You'd expect it to kind of go around the element like this, but it's not going around the element.
-The problem [inaudible].
+Hmm.
+When I do this, our browser *does* see the correct opacity CSS... it just doesn't seem to be doing anything!
+Hover over the element... let me scroll up a bit.
+Check it out: it has no height!
+I see the arrow in the upper left... but it's not highlighting the element.
+You'd expect it to go *around* the element like this... but it's not!

 So this is interesting.
 The problem is that `<turbo-frame>` is a custom HTML element.
-And by default, your browser renders it as an inline element.
-You can see this over in the computer `display: inline`.
-And so when you put block elements inside of it, it just doesn't expand in the way you'd expect it to.
+And by default, your browser renders it as an *inline* element.
+You can see this over in the computed CSS: it has `display: inline`.
+And so, when you put block elements inside of it, it just... doesn't expand in the way you'd expect it to.
 That's why it appears to have no height.
-And that's why it appears that nothing has the low capacity to fix this.
-We can make this element `display: block`.
-You can see as soon as I do that, it takes effect.
-So to make this work everywhere, you can actually make your turbo frames display block by default.
-So `turbo-frame`  `display: block`.
-All right, try now refresh the original one is still working and after it loads, we click that works too.
+And *that's* why nothing gets the lower opacity.

+To fix this, we can make this element `display: block`.
+As soon as I hack this in, the opacity *does* take effect.
+To make this work everywhere, we can make our turbo-frames `display: block` by default with `turbo-frame`, `display: block`.

-All right.
-So now that this looks good, let's go and make that, uh, opacity a little, yeah, less dramatic and over in `CartController`, I'll take out that slate.
-So now if we play with the page, it looks a little bit more natural.
-Perfect.
-Before we keep doing, keep going in doing all of this triple frame stuff, we accidentally broke page quick checkout, ah, variable `showDescription` does not exist coming from `_featuredSidebar.html.twig`.
-The template for this page lives, that `templates/checkout/checkout.html.twig` ah, this also has a featured product sidebar and it is still using the include directly.
-So when we added our new show description, variable, that doesn't exist because we're including a directly.
-So obviously we could fix this by passing that variable in, but we don't have to anymore.
-We can simply remove this and replace it with a lazy turbo frame.
-So in `cart.html.twig`, let's steal our lazy frame from there and paste it inside. `checkout.html.twig`.
-And if you even wanted to not duplicate these three lines of code, you could put those in their own twig template and include it.
+Try it now.
+The opacity on loading still works and when we click... that works too!

+So now that this looks spectacular, let's go and make the opacity a little less
+@dramatic... and over in `CartController`, take out the sleep.

+Let's go play with the page.
+That feels much more natural.

+## Fixing the Checkout Page

+Before we keep going and doing other cool Turbo frame stuff, we accidentally broke the checkout page!
+It... was my fault.

+> Variable `showDescription` does not exist

+Coming from `_featuredSidebar.html.twig`.
+The template for this page lives at `templates/checkout/checkout.html.twig`.

+Ooooh.
+This page *also* has a featured product sidebar... and it is *still* using the `include` directly.
+When we added our new `showDescription` variable, I didn't realize this was being included directly and... well... now things are mad.

+We could fix this by passing in the variable... or even coding defensively inside `_featuredSidebar.html.twig`.
+But, pfff.
+We have a working, lazy Turbo Frame!
+So let's just use that!
+In `cart.html.twig`, steal the lazy frame and paste it inside `checkout.html.twig`.

-Celebrate this open up a controller for this page, which is `CheckoutController`.
-And we actually don't need a couple of variables anymore.
-We don't need to `$addToCartForm` form or the `$featuredProduct` variable, which means we don't need to create this variable or this variable.
-And we don't need to inject this, uh, arguing not anymore.
+Celebrate by opening up the controller for this page, which is `CheckoutController`, and removing some variables that we don't need anymore:
+`addToCartForm` and `featuredProduct`... which means we can delete both variables... and we don't need to inject this argument.

-Okay.
-Refresh now and all good and are nice.
-Read more even works over here next below each product.
-If you're logged in users can post a review.
+Cool!
+Refresh now and... all good.
+The "read more", of course, even works here because Turbo & Stimulus are awesome.

+Next: below each product, if you're logged in, users can post a review.
 We can make this a bit more awesome by leveraging a turbo frame.